 Drink Limits Information

-ACON is running Drink Limits, a free eight-week group work program for lesbian, bisexual and queer women (trans and cis) and non-binary and gender diverse people who want to change their drinking habits.
-Drink Limits explores the barriers that get in the way of changing these habits and provides a safe, confidential and non-judgemental space to share strategies to reduce drinking and to find ways to stay in control of your health and your goals.
+This group work program is for all LGBTQ+ women, including Sistergirls, trans women and cis women, who want to change their drinking habits.
+Drink Limits provides a safe, confidential and non-judgemental space to share strategies around reducing drinking and to find ways to stay in control of your health and your goals.

 The program uses a range of therapeutic techniques to address anxiety and other mental health concerns surrounding the consumption of alcohol.
 It is an eight-week closed group program designed to offer you strategies to reduce alcohol consumption, and help you feel better.
 It’s about your personal limits: if you feel like you want to reduce your alcohol consumption, then this program could be for you.
 Abstinence isn’t the aim of Drink Limits, rather, the program is about reducing your alcohol consumption to a level that you feel comfortable with.